bitsondatadev/trino-getting-started/hive/trino-b2/README.md

 would have defaulted to `<schema_url>/<table_name>`.
 Then there is the `SERDE_ID`.
 SerDe is an abbreviation for serializer/deserializer.
-This will point us to another table that contains the information to find which serializer to use when parsing the file in MinIO.
+This will point us to another table that contains the information to find which serializer to use when parsing the file in Backblaze B2.

 To find out the serializer used, run the following query:
 ```